Pria-11/ExpenX/README.md

 Run the application

 # In one terminal (backend)
-cd server && npm run dev
+cd backend && npm run dev

 # In another terminal (frontend)
-cd client && npm start
+cd frontend && npm run dev

 AccessOpen http://localhost:3000 in your browser.

-Usage
+# Usage

 Sign up or log in with your credentials.